 Nearly 10 million American households do not have a regular checking or savings account, according to the FDIC.
 It is partially due to bad banking history (such as writing bad checks or unpaid overdrafts) that is recorded under someone’s ChexSystems report.

 Banks have different ways to address this issue.
-Most recently, Citibank announced it would stop relying heavily on ChexSystems reports to determine if someone is eligible to get a checking account.
+Some banks may stop relying heavily on ChexSystems reports to determine if someone is eligible to get a checking account.
 Other banks offer second chance checking accounts that cater to customers with negative ChexSystems reports.

-Before I dive into the accounts, here’s a brief refresher on ChexSystems:
+Before diving into the accounts, here’s a brief refresher on ChexSystems:

 A guide to ChexSystems

 - In the same way that credit reports track your history with loans and lines of credit, a ChexSystems report records your history with banks accounts, specifically negative activity

 - Common examples of negative activity include constant overdrafts, returned checks, account abuse, check fraud, and more.
 Each record stays on file for five years unless you dispute inaccurate information.

 - You can obtain a free ChexSystems report every year from ConsumerDebit.com.